 It features a powder-coated cutting pressed steel deck which is resistant to corrosion and UV abrasion.

-Mowing features include a 46cm cutting blade in combination which will make light work of less that immaculate grass.
+Mowing features include a 46cm cutting blade in combination which will make light work of less than immaculate grass.
 This is combined with a large 55-litre grass collector and six cutting heights, ranging from 20mm – 74mm.

 It is fairly expensive when compared to other mowers but in my opinion, it’s definitely an investment worth making.
-Like I said, it’ll keep on keeping on for many years after other mowers break down.
+As I said, it’ll keep on keeping on for many years after other mowers break down.

 For more information, read my full Honda IZY HRG 466 SK Review